aesheppard/TETyper/README.md

 | sample_2  | sample_2_fwd_reads.fq.gz | sample_2_rev_reads.fq.gz | sample_2.bam   |
 | sample_3  |                          |                          | sample_3.bam   |

+Please note that if the sample_data.txt file is present, it will be used.
+Rename or delete it if you would like to use arguments from config.json.
 If you are new to TETyper, ignore the bam column (but still include it in the header line).
 See Advanced Usage below for an explanation of how to use it.
 If both bam and fq files are provided, the bam file will be used.